 File format used by the molecular dynamics code IMD.

 File format used by the ab initio simulation package FHI-aims.

-A simple tabular text file with scalar quantities computed by OVITO's analysis modifiers.
+A simple tabular text file with scalar quantities computed by OVITO's data pipeline.

-Exports the entire scene to a file than can be rendered with POV-Ray (Persistence of Vision Raytracer).
+Exports the entire scene to a file that can be rendered with POV-Ray.

 |Crystal Analysis (.ca)||dislocations, surface meshes|